dbwebb-se/mvc/example/scrutinizer/README.md

 Configuration file `.scrutinizer.yml`
 --------------------------

-Now you add a configuration file for Scrutinizer to your repo.
-This [`.scrutinizer.yml`](.scrutinizer.yml) will decide what Scrutinizer will do with your repo.
+Add a configuration file for Scrutinizer to your repo.
+The configuration file [`.scrutinizer.yml`](.scrutinizer.yml) will decide what Scrutinizer will do with your repo.

 You can copy the sample configuration file like this.